R v Sparrow: Background

 At trial, the judge found that section 35 protected only existing treaty rights and that there was no inherent right to fish.
 An appeal to the County Court was dismissed, and a further appeal to the Court of Appeal was dismissed on the grounds that there was insufficient evidence to maintain the defence.

 The issue to the Supreme Court was whether the net length restriction violated s.
 35(1).

 Reasons of the court

-The judgment of unanimous Court was given by Chief Justice Brian Dickson and Justice Gérard La Forest.
-They held that Sparrow was exercising an "inherent" Aboriginal right that existed before the provincial legislation and that was guaranteed and protected by section 35 of the Constitution Act, 1982.
-They interpreted each of the words of section 35(1).
+The judgment of a unanimous Supreme Court was given by Chief Justice Brian Dickson and Justice Gérard La Forest.
+It held that Sparrow was exercising an "inherent" Aboriginal right that existed before the provincial legislation and was guaranteed and protected by section 35 of the Constitution Act, 1982.
+The Court interpreted each of the words of section 35(1).